 The sun is a natural source of visible light waves.
 Everything we see is the reflection of this sunlight off the surrounding objects.
 Cones in our eyes are the receivers of these tiny light waves.
 The colour of the object that we see is the colour of the light that is reflected off the object.
 All the other colours are absorbed.

 Visible Light Astronomy

 The temperature of hot objects such as stars can be estimated using their temperatures.
-For example, the sun’ surface temperature is 5,800 Kelvin.
+For example, the sun’s surface temperature is 5,800 Kelvin.
 The sunlight has a peak wavelength of about 550 nm, which we perceive as visible white light.
-If the sun’s temperature were cooler, about 3,000 C it would look reddish.
-If it were hotter, about 12,000 C, it would look blue.
+It would look reddish if the sun’s temperature were cooler, about 3,000 C. If it were hotter, about 12,000 C, it would look blue.

 Stay tuned to BYJU’S and Fall in Love with Learning!